 Many families have been impacted by the COVID-19 pandemic right here in our community.
 When the Rodarte Community Center was closed in mid-March due to the Governor’s Stay at Home orders to keep the virus from spreading, many children that attended the After School Program at the Rodarte Community Center found themselves without vital resources.

-During the last few months, the staff at the Rodarte Community Center were able to take this program one-step further and continue to communicate with these students and parents.
-They provided resources for reading, activities and exercise.
+During the last few months, the staff at the Rodarte Community Center were able to take this program one step further and continue to communicate with these students and parents.
+They provided resources for reading, activities, and exercise.
 They reached out to these families on a regular basis to make sure they were doing okay during the quarantine.

 As things settled and the state moved to phase two with Safer at Home orders, the Rodarte Community Center began to pitch in to help those in need.
 They quickly met with community partners and began collaborating with Weld Food Bank to provide meals to support their families.
 Each Tuesday and Thursday, parents were able to pick up meals for the entire week for their children and receive a box of emergency food kits to take home.
-In addition to the nutrition aspect, resources were provided for educational and recreational activities.
+In addition to nutrition, resources were provided for educational and recreational activities.
 The High Plains Library District passed out “grab and go” kits and encouraged families to participate in the Summer Reading Program.
 They rallied to make sure that the families they supported did not go without.
-They maintained these connections, even though the facility was still closed, to help engage their participants in meaningful activities and ensure they were receiving adequate nutrition.
+They maintained these connections, even though the facility was closed, to help engage their participants in meaningful activities and ensure they received adequate nutrition.

-This is one example of how Greeley Recreation staff has been working hard, behind the scenes, to reach out to the community in a time of need.
+This is one example of how Greeley Recreation staff has been working hard behind the scenes to reach out to the community in a time of need.
 The families they served were grateful for their support during these troubled times.